kenkin360/nbd-vhdx/README.md

   ```
 * About Persistent Naming

-  nbx-vhdx will create the symbolic link of the connected device in `/dev/disk/by-id/nbd-<PTUUID>`, where `<PTUUID>` is the partition table UUID.
+  nbd-vhdx will create the symbolic link of the connected device in `/dev/disk/by-id/nbd-<PTUUID>`, where `<PTUUID>` is the partition table UUID.